 Dangers of Self-Medicating Anxiety with Alcohol

 Drinking alcohol may seem like a good way to alleviate stress, but it eventually causes more harm than good.
-When you first start drinking, alcohol reduces stress and takes your mind off your troubles.
-Also, when you start drinking regularly, the body develops a tolerance, which can make anxiety and stress even more difficult to cope with.
-Eventually, you may drink more to obtain the same results, leading to addiction.
+When someone first starts drinking, alcohol reduces stress and takes their mind off their troubles.
+However, when they start drinking regularly, the body develops a tolerance, which can make anxiety and stress even more difficult to cope with.
+Eventually, they may have to drink more to obtain the same results, leading to addiction.

 Why Drinking to Calm Your Nerves May Make Things Worse